trafiklab/trafiklab.se/content/data/our-data-and-apis/gtfs/gtfs-sverige-2-static/_index.md

 layout: "single"
 ---

-{% hint style="info" %} For technical details about HTTP headers and URLs, please use the OpenAPI Specification available on our developer portal. {% endhint %}
+{{% info %}} For technical details about HTTP headers and URLs, please use the OpenAPI Specification available on our developer portal. {{% /info %}}

 ### What does this dataset contains?